-JHCPB recognises the importance of an experienced and skilled team to manage community relations.
-The Project's Community Relations Team (CRT) will work in partnership with TfNSW's Communications and Engagement team to achieve the Project outcomes and leave a positive legacy for the community and stakeholders.
+The contractors will work in partnership with TfNSW's Communications and Engagement team to achieve the Project outcomes and leave a positive legacy for the community and stakeholders.

 Consultation will be in accordance with the TfNSW stakeholder and community engagement requirements of the Deed and the Planning Approval.